 Format

-CV4Science will be a full day workshop incorporating:
+CV4Science will be a full-day workshop incorporating:

-Posters from junior researchers that are selected on the basis of an extended abstract.
+Posters from junior researchers are selected on the basis of an extended abstract.
 These posters will be given a short spotlight plus a poster.

 We will not have long-form workshop papers.